Update 2: - No Return Ticket - Just a Ride Report /w Pics - From the beginning

 A great day of hiking ended with a big camp fire.
 This place has unlimited fire wood.

 It’s been raining steady since last night.
 A few days ago in Rock Springs we heard on the radio Hurricane Dean is going to bring rain all day on Monday.
-We made plans accordingly.
+We make plans accordingly.
 The plan is to hunker down in the tent, read, play games, eat and just chill out.
 The rain stopped just long enough to make coffee and grab our corn muffins.
 It’s a challenge to be comfortable hanging out in a tent all day.
 We got several reprieves from the rain and were able to walk around and stretch but most of the day spent was inside.
 It’s not as warm here as hoped.
 In fact it’s been surprisingly cold all day.
 We are looking forward to going down from the mountains tomorrow and warming up.
 Heidi is starting to go nutty.
 She wants a bath & _ _ _…..

 Continued: ---> Update 3 <----